 When you own a business, it is easy to fall into the trap of mixing your business and personal expenses.
 Since you do not take a salary, you will usually have more money in your business account.
 The two accounts should, however, always remain separate.
 This will make tax preparations far easier and dramatically reduce the chances of causing a mistake.
 These mistakes can sometimes even cause the IRS to initiate an audit on your business, which you don’t want.
 To avoid this, make sure you pay your taxes on time each quarter.

-A poor record of your finances can sometimes cause you problems.
+A poor record of your finances can sometimes cause you problems, especially when you get a tax audit on your business.
 Documenting every receipt and invoice in some form or fashion, whether manually or electronically, is vital.
 In addition, as with any other document of this nature, you need to make sure that a backup is kept.
 As a result, even if some data becomes corrupt, you will always have a backup to fall back on if things do not go smoothly.
 The IRS doesn’t take any excuses and will thoroughly investigate everything whether or not you have declared it.
 Any discrepancies will be looked at, and if you don’t have the relevant documentation, you could be in trouble.
 Nonetheless, it is far more straightforward these days to keep a clear record of receipts and bills.
 You can often use apps on your phone to digitize paper documentation, and of course, all emails are usually stored with your email provider.

 Make Sure You’re Prepared For Anything